mimoduo/mimogear/docs/javascript/sail.md

 ## Quick Use

-To get started with sails, add in the following line inside the anonymous function found in /src/site/main.js:
+To get started with Sail, add in the following line inside the anonymous function found in /src/site/main.js:

 **Javascript**